You're Not Broken. You're in the Dark Night of the Soul — Here's What That Means

 Depression flattens.
 It dulls sensation, motivation, the capacity for feeling.
 It can make the future feel not just unknown but impossible — a wall, not a door.
 Depression is a clinical condition.
 It has physiological roots.
 It requires real support: therapy, community, sometimes medication.
 There is no spiritual bypass for depression, and nothing in this transmission asks you to find one.

-The dark night often does something different.
-It heightens.
-The sensitivity becomes almost unbearable — to beauty, to meaning, to longing.
-The pain is strangely luminous.
-The future does not feel impossible so much as unknowable.
-And unknowable is not the same as impossible.
-In the dark night, there is often a quality of waiting — an underground sense that something is being prepared, even as everything on the surface comes undone.
+The dark night changes things.
+It sharpens us.
+Sensitivity grows nearly unbearable — to beauty, meaning, longing.
+The pain feels oddly bright.
+The future seems not impossible but unknown.
+Unknown isn’t impossible.
+In the dark night there’s often a feeling of waiting — a deep sense that something is being readied even as life unravels.

 There is a difference between grief and depression.
 There is a difference between emptiness and dissolution.
 There is a difference between breaking and being broken open.